Assets

 Inside the Upload window, rename the file, mark it as private, provide metadata via Advanced options, add more files, or delete assets before uploading.
 This is the only opportunity to rename the file, as file names cannot be changed after uploading.

 Depending on the space settings, some metadata fields may be required during the upload process.
-In this case, the Advanced options button transforms into a clickable Fill Required fields badge.
-To complete the upload, select it and fill out the mandatory fields (marked with a red asterisk) in the Overview pane.
+In this case, select Advanced options and fill out the required fields at the top (these are marked with a red asterisk).

 The asset overview window